OperatingSystemsAtNTU/OS-21-Spring-at-NTU/mp4.md

 If xv6 starts up successfully, congrats!
 Now you can start to play with MP4.

 ## Reminders
 ⭐️  We strongly recommend you read Chapter 8 (file system) in xv6 hand book while you trace code.
-This gives get a quick overview of how xv6 implement its file system.
+This gives you a quick overview of how xv6 implement its file system.

 ## Problems
 ### 1. Large Files (4 points)